 Jumpstarting the engines for growth

 Small and Medium-sized Enterprises (SMEs) and entrepreneurs are rightly acknowledged as engines for economic growth as they account for the bulk of the workforce and value add in the global economy.
 Ensuring their survival during the crisis and equipping them to thrive during the recovery phase is imperative for future growth.
-This includes the simplification of regulatory environments and eased access to finance and relevant digital infrastructure.
+This includes the simplification of regulatory environments, creating conditions conducive to hiring and training staff, and eased access to finance and relevant digital infrastructure.
 Enabling simpler international expansion and operations of SMEs will also accelerate global growth and opportunity.

 A healthy and innovative SME sector also demands education and training systems equipped to prepare future entrepreneurs.
 This includes the skills, the culture and the widespread acceptance of entrepreneurship as a viable work option.